The Preparatory Course is an extensive preparatory programme preceding the Bachelor's degree programme in Art and Design.

 The course lasts 25 weeks, from September to April, with three half-days of lessons each week.
 There are 3 groups, with classes on same days but mainly different hours.

-Friday afternoons, 14.00-17.00: A combined programme of theory, drawing, visiting exhibitions and a project.
+Friday afternoons: A combined programme of theory, drawing, visiting exhibitions and a project.

 Good to know: In addition to the weekly schedule, you can register for short introductions at the general workshops such as: wood, metal, computer, printing and typesetting.
 The specialistic workshops are for departmental use only.

-We do not recommend taking other studies in addition to the Preparatory programme.
+We do not recommend taking other studies in addition to the Preparatory programme as it is quite intensive.

 What are my options if I complete the Preparatory course?

 There are 2 assessment moments: one around the Christmas holidays, and the other in April.
-When you complete the April assessment with a satisfactory result, you will automatically be admitted to the Basicyear, the 1st academic year of the Bachelor’s programme.
+For the final assessment in April, you can also apply for the Basicyear.
+When you complete the April assessment with a satisfactory result, you can be admitted to the Basicyear, the 1st academic year of the Bachelor’s programme.

 Everyone will receive a certificate in April.